MichaIng/DietPi-Docs/docs/software/gaming.md

 PaperMC is built to run on Java edition, however with the optional Geyser and Floodgate plugins, it can run on Bedrock edition as well.

-Just choose to install them at the beginning
+Just choose to install them at the beginning.

 [Return to the **Optimised Software list**](../../dietpi_optimised_software)